petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/creating-picklists-for-distributor-applications.md

 1. Click *Save*.

-Once saved, you can use this picklist as a field in the Distributor application object.
+Once saved, you can use this picklist as a field in the Distributor Application object.

 Before you do that, Delectable Bonsai needs six more picklists.
 But instead of creating these lists manually, you'll create them programmatically using the `headless-admin-list-type` REST APIs.